BastiaanOlij/godot-xr-tools2/README.md

 |  master   | Current development branch    |  Godot 4.4+     |
 |  demo     | Demo project for XRT2         |  Godot 4.4+     |

-> Note, this repo is temporarily hosted on https://github.com/BastiaanOlij but will be moved to https://github.com/GodotVR in due course.
+> Note, this repo is temporarily hosted on https://github.com/BastiaanOlij but will be moved to https://github.com/GodotVR once we're closer to a stable release.

 ## How to use